Exams & Services

 Dry Eye Evaluation

-22 million American suffer from Dry Eye Syndrome.
-It is one of the most common eye disease we diagnosis and treat.
+22 million Americans suffer from Dry Eye Syndrome.
+It is one of the most common eye diseases we diagnose and treat.
 Tears are composed of three layers.
 The mucin layer coats the cornea (the clear outer structure in front of the colored part of the eye), allowing tears to stick to the front surface of the eye.
 The middle layer is the aqueous layer.
 It is the watery layer of the tear film that provides moisture and supplies oxygen and nutrients to the eye.
-The outer lipid layer is the oily layer of the tear film which sits on top of the aqueous layer and prevents the tears from evaporating from the eye.
+The outer lipid layer is the oily layer of the tear film, which sits on top of the aqueous layer and prevents the tears from evaporating from the eye.

-In your dry eye evaluation the different options for dry eye treatment will be presented to you once the appropriate diagnosis has been made.
-Based upon on the severity of your signs/symptoms we will recommend over the counter options, prescription eye drop options, oral therapies, and in office procedures.
-These options will be designed to either increase tear production or restore meibomian gland function depending on your diagnosis.
+In your dry eye evaluation, the different options for dry eye treatment will be presented to you once the appropriate diagnosis has been made.
+Based on the severity of your signs/symptoms, we will recommend over-the-counter options, prescription eye drop options, oral therapies, and in-office procedures.
+These options will be designed to either increase tear production or restore meibomian gland function, depending on your diagnosis.

 Dry Eye Treatments

-1. Heat therapy with ThermaMedex EverTears eye pads, eyelid debridement, and manual meibomian gland expression.
+• Heat therapy with ThermaMedex EverTears eye pads, eyelid debridement, and manual meibomian gland expression.
 This treatment will heat the meibum to the correct temperature for expression.
-The debridement removes skin that my be growing over the gland orifices to allow of optimum oil flow.
+The debridement removes skin that may be growing over the gland orifices to allow optimum oil flow.
 The manual expression is done with a mastroda paddle to allow for a thorough expression.

-4. Punctal occlusion This treatment can bring great relief to patients with advanced aqueous deficient dry eye.
+• Punctal occlusion This treatment can bring great relief to patients with advanced aqueous deficient dry eye.
 The puncta are four tiny openings found in the inside corner of the eyelids toward the nose (one in each lid).
-These openings lead to unseen ducts responsible for draining tears in to our nose and throat.
+These openings lead to unseen ducts responsible for draining tears into our nose and throat.
 Those suffering from severe aqueous deficiency often benefit by having their punctal openings painlessly occluded (blocked) to improve tear retention.
-Punctual occlusion options include: a temporary “plug” (1 week up to 3 months) made of dissolvable collagen or synthetic materials, or semi-permanent “plugs” made of silicone or hydrogel.
+Punctual occlusion options include a temporary “plug” (1 week up to 3 months) made of dissolvable collagen or synthetic materials or semi-permanent “plugs” made of silicone or hydrogel.
 These semi-permanent plugs are explantable if the need arises to remove them.

 Pediatric Eye Exams (ages 3–5)